FrostyX/fedora-magazine/2021-march.md

 sudo dnf install ly
 ```

-Before setting up Ly to be your system login screen, run _ly_ comamnd
+Before setting up Ly to be your system login screen, run _ly_ command
 in the terminal to make sure it works properly.
 Then proceed with
 disabling your current login manager and enabling Ly instead.